Zero-dimensional models for gravitational and scalar QED decoherence: Scalar QED model

 Assuming a Lorentzian spectral density

 the memory kernel (\ref{memoryeq}) then becomes

 Taking the infinite limit $\omega_c\rightarrow +\infty$, we obtain the above delta function-approximated memory kernel:

 Note that we could equally well have assumed a spectral density with exponential cut-off function instead, as for the gravity toy model [c.f.
 Eq. (\ref{bathspeceq})]; while the calculations are somewhat more straightforward for the Lorentzian spectral density, we do not expect any qualitative differences in the resulting system quantum dynamics.
+The motivation to use the Lorentzian spectral density here is purely calculational convenience.
 The classical, non-linear Langevin equations (\ref{langx2eq}), (\ref{langp2eq}) can be numerically solved as stochastic differential equations as we show in the following sections when comparing with the corresponding quantum dynamics.